iotaledger/bee/documentation/docs/getting_started/nodes_101.md

+---
+description: The IOTA network is a distributed type of network called Tangle.
+The network is distributed among plenty of servers called nodes which are the backbone of the IOTA network.
+image: /img/logo/bee_logo.png
+keywords:
+- nodes
+- messages
+- Tangle
+- database
+- IOTA Network
+---
 # Nodes 101

 The IOTA network is a distributed type of network called Tangle.
 The network is distributed among plenty of servers